Peek Frean pioneered the modern British biscuit. The business introduced the Bourbon, Custard Cream, Marie and Garibaldi biscuit varieties.

 The Peek Frean brand had become primarily associated with commodity and children’s biscuits by the mid-1980s.

-Associated Biscuits was acquired by BSN of France, proprietors of the LU biscuit, in 1989.
-Nabisco retained the Canadian business, which continued to produced biscuits under the Peek Frean brand.
+Associated Biscuits was sold to BSN of France, manufacturers of the LU biscuit, in 1989.
+Nabisco retained the Canadian business, where it continued to produce biscuits under the Peek Frean brand.

 The Bermondsey factory was closed with the loss of 1,022 jobs in 1989.
-The factory had high overheads due to its inner-city location and age, and was operating at just 50 percent capacity.
-Meanwhile, the biscuit market had been in decline.
+The biscuit market was in decline, and the factory was operating at just half of its capacity.
+The site also suffered from high overheads due to its inner-city location and age.
 Production was transferred to Aintree and Leicestershire.

 The India and Pakistan subsidiaries were divested for $44 million in 1989.
 Britannia was the largest biscuit manufacturer in India, and English Biscuit Manufacturers was the largest biscuit manufacturer in Pakistan.

-All advertising support for Peek Frean branded products in the UK ended from 1990, and the brand began to be phased out from 1991.
+Peek Frean advertising ended in 1990, and the brand began to be phased out from 1991.
+Peek Frean products continued to be sold until the mid-1990s.

-BSN (now called Danone) sold its UK and Irish biscuit operations to United Biscuits for £200 million in 2004.
+BSN (now called Danone) sold its British and Irish biscuit operations to United Biscuits for £200 million in 2004.

-Although no longer sold in Britain, Peek Frean branded products continue to be manufactured in Canada and Pakistan.
+Although no longer available in Britain, Peek Frean branded products continue to be sold in Canada and Pakistan.